Dispersion Estimates for One-Dimensional Schr\"odinger and Klein-Gordon Equations Revisited: Introduction

 Here $P_c=P_c(H)$ is the orthogonal projection in $L^2(\R)$ onto the continuous spectrum of $H$. \end{theorem} \begin{theorem} Let $V\in L^1_2(\R)$.
 Then, in the non-resonant case, the following decay holds

 \end{theorem} Note that for the free Schr\"odinger equation \eqref{Schr} with $V=0$ the estimate \eqref{full} is immediate from the explicit formula for the time evolution (see e.g.\ \cite[Sect.~7.3]{tschroe}).
 The dispersive decay \eqref{full} for the perturbed Schr\"odinger equation has been established by Goldberg and Schlag \cite{GS}, improving earlier results from Weder \cite{wed}, in the non-resonant case for $V\in L^1_1$ and in the resonant case under the more restrictive condition $V\in L^1_2$ (see also \cite{DF}).
 We emphasize that our approach does not require this additional decay in the resonant case.
 Moreover, our proof for Theorem~\ref{Main} is a simple application of Fubini's theorem.
 To show that the extra decay in the resonant case is not needed we generalize an old (but obviously not so well known) result from Guseinov \cite{Gus}.
+We also remark that in the half-line case the analogous result for the scattering data is well known (cf.\ Problem~3.2.1 in \cite{Mar}) and was used by Weder \cite{wed3} to prove a corresponding result in the half-line case.

 Recall that \eqref{full} has some immediate consequences: Interpolating between unitarity of $\exp(-\I t H) : L^2 \to L^2$ and \eqref{full} the Riesz--Thorin theorem gives

 for any $p\in [2,\infty]$ with $\frac{1}{p}+\frac{1}{p'}=1$.
 Using \eqref{n1} we can also deduce the corresponding Strichartz estimates of \cite[Theorem~1.2]{KT}.